Pownal (CDP), Vermont

 Pownal is an unincorporated community and census-designated place (CDP) in the town of Pownal, Bennington County, Vermont, United States.
 It was first listed as a CDP prior to the 2020 census.

-It is in southwestern Bennington County, in the southwest part of the town of Pownal, 1.5 mi north of the Vermont–Massachusetts border.
-The Hoosic River, a west-flowing tributary of the Hudson River, forms the western edge of the village.
+It is located in southwestern Bennington County, in the southwestern part of the town of Pownal, 1.5 mi north of the Vermont–Massachusetts border.
+The Hoosic River, a westward-flowing tributary of the Hudson River, forms the western edge of the village.
 Vermont Route 346 passes through the center of the village, leading northwest 3 mi to North Pownal.
 It has its southern terminus in the eastern part of Pownal village, at U.S. Route 7, which leads north 9 mi to Bennington and south 5 mi to Williamstown.